Stand Your Ground Self Defense Law in Florida

 Current Florida “Stand Your Ground” Law

 Today’s laws regarding Stand Your Ground are codified in Florida Statutes, sections 776.012, and 776.013.
-As we discussed, Stand Your Ground law does not replace common-law self-defense, instead it broadens the scope of common law self-defense.
+As we discussed, Stand Your Ground law does not replace traditional self-defense under the common-law, rather it expands the scope of common law self-defense.
 It does this in the following three ways:

 - Removes the “duty to retreat” requirement, and essentially applies the Castle Doctrine to any place where a person is legally allowed to be.

 - Presumes legal justification for the use of deadly force involving unlawful entries into ‘dwellings,’ residences, or vehicles.

 - It gives potential immunity to defendants when their use of force is within the protections outlined by the statute.